 Ongoing optimisation: the part most businesses skip

-Websites plateau when they’re treated as a one-off project.
-Real performance comes from a monthly rhythm: measure, prioritise, test, and improve.
+Websites plateau when they’re treated as a one off project.
+Real performance comes from a monthly rhythm, measure, prioritise, test, and improve.
 The controlled framework matters here because it stops “optimisation” from becoming random changes that create new problems.
+TOZAMAS Creatives integrates platforms like Matomo and Systeme to continuously monitor and refine user engagement and conversion paths.

 What to review each month (practical, not theoretical)